nicolevanderhoeven/blog/content/blog/20210810-readwise-to-obsidian-redux.md

 ## Conclusion

 I love this new plugin!
 It was very much needed, because existing options for accomplishing the same thing were flawed in some way, mainly because they were community-driven-- meaning the people who created these workarounds (myself included) were "just" users who had other jobs.
 I'm grateful that the Readwise team has acknowledged the popularity of Obsidian and taken on the maintenance burden.
 I've experimented with the plugin quite a bit and haven't found any major issues so far.
 It is a seamless way to get the best of the content I've consumed from various sources into one single source of truth: Obsidian.
 I highly recommend it to anyone looking to streamline content processing and creation processes.

+_Note: This post contains an affiliate link for [Readwise](https://readwise.io/nicole).
+Clicking on that link will give you a two-month trial of Readwise, double the usual amount, and they give me a small percentage if you sign up for a plan.
+Check out [My Ethics Statement](https://nicolevanderhoeven.com/ethics/) to see my standards for promotions._